HiPAL: A Deep Framework for Physician Burnout Prediction Using Activity Logs in Electronic Health Records: Burnout Prediction Problem

 \subsubsection{Burnout Surveys}

 Intern and resident physicians included in this study rotated between different clinical assignments (e.g., Internal Medicine, Pediatrics, and Anesthesiology) every 4 weeks.
 Surveys were designed to evaluate each participant's recent wellness status and were sent to each participant at 4-week intervals, timed to coincide with the end of each rotation.
 Each participant is asked to complete 6 surveys.
 The monthly surveys were used to evaluate the participant's burnout status using the Stanford Professional Fulfillment Index (PFI) \cite{trockel2018brief} based on workload exhaustion and depersonalization, with scores ranging from 0 to 4.
 We follow the previous work \cite{lou2021predicting} to define burnout as the PFI score being greater than or equal to 1.33.
-Only about half of the activity logs (391 of 754 months) were labeled with eligible surveys.